OVGU-VET-TechEd/ASSET_UNESCO_Coinitiative/Example_ASSET_Outline.md

 LiaScript excels at creating interactive, engaging educational materials with multimedia support, quizzes, and dynamic content.

+Disclaimer: UNESCO UNEVOC Centre Magdeburg is responsible for the choice and presentation of the views contained in this [material], as well as for the opinions expressed therein, which are not necessarily those of UNESCO and do not commit UNESCO”

 </div>

 <!-- Standard logo placement continues -->